 Medical support braces (orthoses) are effective measures of providing pelvic ring stability in cases of pubic symphysis loosening.
 Bauerfeind provides bracing options clinically designed and proven specifically for such an injury, such as the SacroLoc.

-The SacroLoc is a support brace (orthosis) that is beneficial to recovery and healing, both during the acute phase of pubic symphysis pain for symptom relief, and as a long-term preventative aid for pelvic ring support.
+The SacroLoc is a support brace (orthosis) that benefits recovery and healing.
+It is used for symptom relief during the acute phase of pubic symphysis pain and as a long-term preventative aid for pelvic ring support.

-While it provides support, it simultaneously massages the muscles, tendons and ligaments around the pelvis to minimise tension.
+While providing support, it simultaneously massages the muscles, tendons, and ligaments around the pelvis to minimise tension.

-The SacroLoc is made from a breathable fabric and is designed to be flexible to a range of body shapes, making it easy to put on and comfortable to wear, whether sitting down all day or moving about.
+The SacroLoc is made from breathable fabric and is designed to be flexible and fit various body shapes.
+It is easy to put on and comfortable to wear, whether sitting down all day or moving about.

 The stabilising tension is easily adjusted using a dual tension system, allowing the wearer to control exactly how much tension and support is provided throughout the day.

-The SacroLoc has been clinically proven* to help bring relief and comfort to sufferers of pubic symphysis and sacroiliac joint pain and is used across the world for patients from Post pregnancy to Olympic athletes.
+The SacroLoc has been clinically shown* to help relieve and comfort sufferers of pubic symphysis and sacroiliac joint pain.
+It is used worldwide for patients ranging from post-pregnancy to Olympic athletes.

 * Sichting et al.; Pelvic Belt Effects on Sacroiliac Joint Ligaments: A Computational Approach to Understand Therapeutic Effects of Pelvic Belts, Pain Physician 2014; Vol. 17: pp. 43–51 • ISSN 1533-3159